 A travel out of the solar system is something we can imagine but not conceive, we have no theory at this stage explaining how to do it.
 And this is presently not possible.
 But something can be possible even if we cannot conceive it, we will be back to this on Section 3.
 And also it not because something is conceivable, that it is possible, we will talk about that in Section 2.

-Anyway without going out of the solar system and/or travelling in time, we can give a simple example of something which is imaginable but neither conceivable nor possible: a flying pig, like Adynaton represented in the below picture.
+Anyway without going out of the solar system and/or travelling in time, we can give a simple example of something which is imaginable but neither conceivable nor possible: a flying pig, like Adynaton represented in the below picture, who kindly agreed to be our prototype of "green" entity.